JaraLowell/SLTTS/README.md

 # SLTTS
-Grab the second life chat log and turns it to Edge TTS By Jaralowell
+Grab the second life chat log and turns it to Edge TTS Voice near live unless it a realy realy big chat line, then can take a second or two.
+By Jaralowell

 # Build in Python v3.10.10